discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 * In certain scenarios (precasting traps, starting with <Skill name="onewolfpack"/>) it can be benifical to get your <Skill name="spearofjustice"/> out first.)
 * Use <Skill id="9098"/> after <Skill id="9090"/> to cancel the aftercast
 * Dont waste your key skills on meaningless adds
+* Scepter is stronger than sword when you press just the symbol

 </Card>
 </GridItem>